 There are two rounds of applications planned for 2021:

-- The first application round is open until 5pm on Monday 5th July.
-Applications will be assessed by SCVO and local councils.
-You will be notified of the outcome of your application by 2nd August.
+- The first application round was open until 5pm on Monday 5th July.
 Devices will be delivered in late August and September.

 Unlike previous phases of Connecting Scotland, you will be required to submit the details of people you intend to support before the devices are dispatched to you.
 However, you will be able to request multiple deliveries to avoid you needing to submit all recipient details at once.